-Multiple factors are driving the rise, including economic mismanagement, corruption, poverty and the failure of overwhelmed governments to resolve grievances over resources and progress social justice.
-Where putschists would previously have been condemned and held accountable by the international community, they are now increasingly able to evade pressure by exploiting strategic competition between major powers.
+Multiple factors are driving the rise in coups in the Sahel, including economic mismanagement, corruption, poverty, violent extremism and the failure of overwhelmed governments to resolve grievances over resources and progress social justice.
+But where putschists would previously have been condemned and held accountable by the international community, they are now increasingly able to evade pressure by exploiting strategic competition between major powers.

 Armed coup attempts have struck five countries of the greater Sahel.
 Better policies can help reverse that.

 After ousting civilians, the military seeks to consolidate power and install a new government.

 To change the trajectory of the conflict, the opposition must unify around a much-needed nation-building process.